Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 - [ ] Neptune
 - [x] DynamoDB

 #### Q17.
-You need a schemaless database.
+You need a schematic database.
 Which Amazon database service provides that solution?

 - [ ] ORDS
 - [ ] Aurora